electronicarts/helmci/README.md

 ## Current Limitations

-* Running helmci upgrade on chart that has not changed results in an upgrade regardless.
-Which depending on the chart could be slow, and adds useless helm metadata to Kubernetes.
-Ideally need some way to skip charts if nothing has really changed.
 * Should integrate better with secrets mechanisms that do not store plain text version in working directory, such as sops.
 * Should be able to save hash of chart to ensure it is not unexpectedly changed upstream.
 * No idea how well `text` will work with github, only tested with gitlab.